erhant/leet-assistant/backend/README.md

 # Backend

 Uses ElysiaJS with Bun.
-The AI code based on the [RAG tutorial](https://js.langchain.com/docs/expression_language/cookbook/retrieval) by LangChain.
-You can find the example codes there here as well, under the [examples](./backend/examples/) folder.
-The context for this AI is fed via FirstBatch SDK.
+The AI code based on the [RAG tutorial](https://js.langchain.com/docs/expression_language/cookbook/retrieval) by LangChain, and the context for this AI is fed via FirstBatch SDK.

 ## Usage